QarthO/qHotkeys/README.md

 # qHotkeys
-Global shotcut replacement for [Electron](https://www.electronjs.org/) without preventing native OS shortcuts.
+Global shotcut replacement for [Electron's](https://www.electronjs.org/docs/latest/api/global-shortcut) without preventing native OS shortcuts.

 This project utilizes [uiohook-napi](https://npmjs.org/uiohook-napi).
 It depends on them and might not work on every system nor node/electron version.

-My purpose in creating qHotkeys was to be a replacement for [Electron's global shortcut](https://www.electronjs.org/docs/latest/api/global-shortcut).
+My purpose in creating qHotkeys was to be a replacement for Electron's global shortcut.
 With qHotkeys you can create a shortcut such as ``CommandOrControl + X`` and your app will still recognize the input AND your os will perform the 'cut' action

 This project is early in development.
 Report any bugs or issues on the [GitHub](https://github.com/qartho/qhotkeys/issues/) issue tracker.